calliope-project/calliope/doc/user/develop.rst

 Time functions and masks
 ------------------------

-Custom functions that adjust time resolution can be loaded dynamically during model initialization.
+Custom functions that adjust time resolution can be loaded dynamically during model initialisation.
 By default, Calliope first checks whether the name of a function or time mask refers to a function from the :mod:`calliope.core.time.masks` or :mod:`calliope.core.time.funcs` module, and if not, attempts to load the function from an importable module:

 .. code-block:: yaml